RapidAPI/DevRel-Stack-Data/learn/posts/rapidapi-hub-provider/introduction.md

 <Callout>

-Building your API and listing it on [RapidAPI](https://RapidAPI.com/hub?utm_source=RapidAPI.com/learn&utm_medium=DevRel&utm_campaign=DevRel) will put it infront of over 3 million developers.
+Building your API and listing it on [RapidAPI](https://RapidAPI.com/hub?utm_source=RapidAPI.com/learn&utm_medium=DevRel&utm_campaign=DevRel) will put it in front of over 3 million developers.

 </Callout>